 Step 1: Identify the user's context

 On mobile, the user's context can be identified by leveraging the data collected from the user's session, including device, network, and location data.

 Identifying the user's mobile device is the first important step in identifying the user’s context.
 A known device with good history is the first sign of trust.
 One challenge with device intelligence is that fraudsters are increasingly using tools and techniques, such as mobile emulators, to mimic devices.
 To be effective a fraud detection system should be able to detect mobile emulation and other device manipulation techniques.

 Network data is another type of data relevant to a user’s context.
 If the user is on a mobile network, the phone number can be frictionlessly verified using data provided by phone number intelligence companies, and if the user is on wi-fi, fraudulent activities can be mapped to specific networks.

-Finally, the mobile device’s location data should be used to identify if the user’s current location is part of their normal behavior pattern.
+Finally, the mobile device’s location data should be used to identify the user’s current location as part of their normal behavior pattern.
 IP data is the least precise form of location data but can be sufficient depending on the use case.
 GPS, when available, is more effective.
 The main issue with IP location and GPS is that fraudsters use tools like VPNs, proxies, GPS spoofing apps, and mobile emulators to fake their location easily.